MicrosoftDocs/windows-itpro-docs/windows/manage/sign-up-for-windows-store-for-business.md

 1. Go to [https://www.microsoft.com/business-store](http://go.microsoft.com/fwlink/p/?LinkId=691845), and click **Sign up**.

     -   If you start the Store for Business sign up process, and don't have an Azure AD directory for your organization, we'll help you create one.
-For more info, see [Sign up for Azure AD accounts](#o365_welcome).
+For more info, see [Sign up for Azure AD accounts](#o365-welcome).

     <!-- -->

-    -   If you already have an Azure AD directory, you'll [sign in to Store for Business](#sign_in), and then accept Store for Business terms.
+    -   If you already have an Azure AD directory, you'll [sign in to Store for Business](#sign-in), and then accept Store for Business terms.

     ![](images/wsfb-landing.png)

     **To sign up for Azure AD accounts through Office 365 for Business**

-    -   Signing up for Store for Business will create an Azure AD directory and global administrator account for you.
+    -   <a href="" id="o365-welcome"></a>Signing up for Store for Business will create an Azure AD directory and global administrator account for you.
 There are just a few steps.

         Step 1: About you.